Managing Sensitive Issues

 Stay calm and listen carefully to what the student says.
 Let the student tell you what happened in their own words.
 Acknowledge and validate the student’s feelings and reassure them that they have the right to tell.
 Let the student know that you believe them and that you will try to help.
 Call to report as soon as possible.
 To report, call the Alberta Child Abuse Hotline 1‑800‑387‑KIDS.

-What if a student discloses confidential information or is asking about such issues as pregnancy, STI, sexual orientation or referral to a community agency?
+What if a student discloses confidential information or is asking about issues such as pregnancy, STI, sexual orientation or referral to a community agency?

 As these are very sensitive health topics, please handle with care.
 Respect the student’s right to confidentiality.
 Be sensitive to the situation’s circumstances, including factors such as the student’s age, developmental level and cultural background.